A Threat to the Free and Open Internet

 Our data protection law should also consider incorporating such protections instead of a data localisation requirement.
 India should abandon the data sovereignty approach and should adopt approaches that ensure the free flow of data and protection of the rights of users.

-This is the third post in our series on the issues with the Personal Data Protection Bill, 2019.
+This is the sixth post in our series on the issues with the Personal Data Protection Bill, 2019.
 Read part 1 here, part 2 here, part 3 here, part 4 here, and part 5 here.
 Do join us next Friday (21st May, 2021) as we analyse the provisions of the Bill related to data localisation.

 - The Personal Data Protection Bill, 2019 as introduced by the Minister for Electronics and Information Technology, Mr. Ravi Shankar Prasad (link)